It was thought though however for many years that this

 batteries

-an overnight charge with the slow charger as well.
+STILL NEED an overnight charge and long soak with your slow charger as well.

 Every